 The icon above was painted in 2000 by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his innovative icons.
 It is one of 10 Lentz icons that sparked a major controversy in 2005.
 Critics accused Lentz of glorifying sin and creating propaganda for a progressive sociopolitical agenda, and he temporarily gave away the copyright for the controversial images to his distributor, Trinity Stores.

 Here George is restored to his rightful place beside Boris, properly honoring this extraordinary couple and the way they loved each other.

-LGBT people in both Russia and the Ukraine still face legalized discrimination.
+LGBTQ people in both Russia and the Ukraine still face legalized discrimination.
 May remembering Boris and George help bring equality for people of every sexual orientation and gender identity.

 Spiritual art supports Russia’s LGBT rights struggle (Jesus in Love)

-Russian’s Anti-Gay Crackdown (New York Times)
+Russia’s Anti-Gay Crackdown (New York Times)